pedrocostadev/awesome-todos/README.md

 # Awesome-Todos App *WIP!!*

 An app develop with a monorepo stratey and bootstrapped using [Lerna](https://github.com/lerna/lerna).

-Includes authentication using JWT strategy with a cookie HttpOnly.
+Includes authentication using JWT strategy with a HttpOnly Cookie.

 ## Screenshot